cisagov/ScubaGoggles/baselines/Common Controls Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.COMMONCONTROLS.11.2v0.1
 Access to Google Workspace applications by less secure apps that do not meet security standards for authentication SHALL be prevented.

-- Rationale
-  - You can block sign-in attempts from some apps or devices that are less secure.
-Apps that are less secure don't use modern security standards, such as OAuth.
-Using apps and devices that don't use modern security standards increases the risk of accounts being compromised.
-Blocking these apps and devices helps keep your users and data safe.
+- _Rationale:_ Antiquated authentication methods introduce additional risk into the workspace environment.
+Only allowing apps that use modern authentication standards helps reduce the risk of credential compromise.
-- Last Modified: July 10, 2023
+- _Last modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1110: Brute Force](https://attack.mitre.org/techniques/T1110/)